I have studied organic gardening for 60 years and raised many large gardens. I have read Organic Garden Magazine most of my life

 The setting was Chicago in the 1940s.
 Dr. Murray was puzzling over a mystery in American health.
 In his medical practice, Dr. Murray saw that although the American lifespan had grown, degenerative diseases such as cancer and chronic illnesses were on the rise.
 He wrote, "Americans hold the dubious distinction of being among the sickest of populations in modern society."

-Dr. Murray knew that sea water held an abundant supply of balanced nutrients best for sustaining a healthy life, such as: sodium, iron, calcium, magnesium, potassium, and trace amounts of many other minerals.
-Contrary to this, the soils of farms today are becoming increasing depleted of minerals through bad agriculture processes—not to mention the natural rainwater run-off drawing nutrients and soils to rivers and running out to sea.
+Dr. Murray knew that seawater held an abundant supply of balanced nutrients best for sustaining a healthy life, such as sodium, iron, calcium, magnesium, potassium, and trace amounts of many other minerals.
+Contrary to this, the soils of farms today are becoming increasingly depleted of minerals through bad agriculture processes—not to mention the natural rainwater run-off drawing nutrients and soils to rivers and running out to sea.